Stews are lovely because while they simmer, I forget that I’m the one who made them. When it’s time to sit down and eat, I...Read More

 The bone-chilling damp makes me wish that I would walk in the house and find a warm fire with a bowl of steaming stew on a small table next to a squishy chair… like when poor Jane Eyre finally arrives at Thornfield Hall, and Mrs. Fairfax is kind to her after her long journey.

-Give the unlikelihood of that scenario, I’ve been taking matters into my own hands and making dino-chow comfort food.
+Give the unlikelihood of that scenario, I’ve been taking matters into my own hands and making paleo comfort food.
 And now I’m going to share with you.

 Forget what you think know about beef stew… the waterlogged carrots and potatoes, the mushy peas, the thick brown gravy.

 Now… imagine thyme-scented meat, tender zucchini, and briny black olives in a savory, herb-infused broth.
 Sounds pretty great, right?
 It’s both comforting on a cold evening and good enough to serve to company.
 When I was in college, I subscribed to one of those housewife-y, mail-order cooking school things.
 Every month, McCall’s Cooking School would send me recipe pages I could buy for, like, $9.95 to put into the big-ass binder they gave me for free.

 The binder is long gone, but I kept one recipe when I moved out of my college apartment: Beef Stew Provençal.
 The page has been photocopied several times, and it’s stained with drops of red wine from previous batches of stew.
 I found the wrinkled page again last weekend when I sorted through my cookbook shelf, and I realized that with a little love, Beef Stew Provençal would make an excellent dino-chow recipe.
 It also freezes well, so make a double batch and sock it away for the next rainy day.

 My version of Beef Stew Provençal appears in Well Fed 2: More Paleo Recipes For People Who Love To Eat — and also below, because I like you.